termux/termux-gui/README.md

 In the examples directory you can find demo videos and sample code.

 [Installation notes](https://github.com/termux/termux-app#installation)
-There is currently no release on f-droid, so the only method to install this plugin is to compile it and termux yourself.
+There is currently no release on f-droid, so the only method to install this plugin is to use the apk from the [releases](https://github.com/tareksander/termux-gui/releases) and the [Termux apk from Github Actions](https://github.com/termux/termux-app/actions).
 Releases on f-droid will be provided as soon as possible.

 Protocol.md describes the Protocol used and the available functions you can use.